-To initially build your presence on the right channel, consider investing in social advertising to make targets aware of your page and get likes / follows.
+To initially build your presence on the right channel, consider investing in social advertising to make targets aware of your page and obtain likes and follows.
 The cost per acquisition is relatively low and once you have the like / follow, you can continue to push messages to distribute content at a very low cost.

 5. Build social into the content schedule

 Similar to blog posts, social posts should also align with the premium inbound content your team is producing.
 If you are writing an ebook about gym marketing, then the blog posts and social posts should promote similar topics and drive targets to that ebook’s landing page.

 6. Maintain a consistent voice

 You will communicate across many social platforms, so it’s important to keep your voice (i.e. the style that you write in) consistent.
 The company’s voice should be documented and defined with its own persona.
 How do you respond to questions or complaints on social media?
 Do your Tweets sound like your blog posts?

 7. Ensure unity across digital properties

 Similar to the voice, you will likely share similar content on each of the social channels that you deem effective.
 Each time we are promoting an ebook, my design team creates “sharables,” our nickname for graphics that are sized for each social channel to promote content.
 Our followers on Facebook and Linkedin will see the same core message and graphics to maintain a consistent, unified message.

 8. Leverage interns for support

-Especially in the early days, interns can make a strong impact on social.
+Especially in the early stages, interns can make a strong impact on social media.
 Once you have rules of engagement defined and a clear voice, an intern can run with it to create a calendar of social posts and reply to inquiries via your social channels.